Making skiing Affordable

 We believe in being totally transparent about what is included in the cost of your holiday, for example:

 Room Supplements: The prices of all rooms are the same in each Family Ski chalet including balconies, private bathrooms, hot tubs and whatever else is there.
 A modest-looking nightly supplement for any of the above can add up so be clear on what you are getting.

 Wine at dinner and perhaps an aperitif or two can add considerably to a weekly hotel bill.
 At Family Ski you can help yourself to wine whenever you want – none of that taking the bottles off the table when coffee is served.
-If you want to upgrade your wine it will be at a cost comparable to the UK supermarket price per bottle and the honesty bar has beer and soft drinks at a euro or two.
+The honesty bar in every chalet has beer and soft drinks priced at a euro or two.